MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 The final step is to consume the Xamarin.Android binding library in a Xamarin.Android application.
 Let's create a new Xamarin.Android project, add reference to the binding library and active render Bubble Picker UI.

 1. Create Xamarin.Android project.
-Use the Android -> App -> Android App as a starting point and select "Latest and Greatest" as you Target Platforms option to avoid compatibility issues.
+Use the **Android > App > Android App** as a starting point and select **Latest and Greatest** as you Target Platforms option to avoid compatibility issues.
 All the following steps target this project:

     ![Visual Studio Create App](walkthrough-images/visual-studio-create-app.png)